Chaklader/landmark-classification-cnn/NOTES.md

 )
 ```

-Note that of course:

-The resize and crop should be the same as applied during training for best performance
-The normalization should be the same between training and inference (validation and test)
+The resize and crop should be the same as applied during training for best performance and the normalization should be the same between training and inference (validation and test)

 ### AutoAugment Transforms

 There is a special class of transforms defined in torchvision, referred to as AutoAugment(opens in a new tab).
-These
-classes
-implements augmentation policies that have been optimized in a data-driven way, by performing large-scale experiments on
-datasets such as ImageNet and testing many different recipes, to find the augmentation policy giving the best result.
-It
-is then proven that these policies provide good performances also on datasets different from what they were designed
+These classes implements augmentation policies that have been optimized in a data-driven way, by performing large-scale experiments on datasets such as ImageNet and testing many different recipes, to find the augmentation policy giving the best result.
+It is then proven that these policies provide good performances also on datasets different from what they were designed for.
-for.

 For example, one such auto-transform is called RandAugment and it is widely used.
-It is particularly interesting because
-it parametrizes the strength of the augmentations with one single parameter that can be varied to easily find the amount
-of augmentations that provides the best results.
+It is particularly interesting because it parametrizes the strength of the augmentations with one single parameter that can be varied to easily find the amount of augmentations that provides the best results.
 This is how to use it:

 ```
 T.RandAugment(num_ops, magnitude)